-When the weather’s nice enough, Paris comes alive with a selection of rooftop bars and terraces offering excellent views alongside innovative cocktails.
-Culture Trip has picked the best rooftop bars in Paris.
+When the weather’s nice, Paris comes alive in its rooftop bars and terraces – offering excellent views alongside innovative cocktails.
+Here’s our pick of the best.

 This trendy, graffiti-covered bar overlooks the Canal Saint-Martin and is part of Point Ephémère, a building that also houses an exhibition space, a dance studio and artists in residence.
 Le Top is only open during the summer months – keep an eye out for a green flag that indicates they’re open for business.
 Keep in mind that Le Top is only available to those with a reservation, but this means that it’s never too crowded, and it’s an excellent place to relax with some of the key players from the local arts scene.

 In the heart of Montmartre lies the impressive Terrass Hôtel, which has seventh-floor views that are nothing short of breathtaking.
-Grab an appropriately named Moulin Rouge (Ketel One vodka, Chambord, Merlet Crème de Péche, fresh raspberries, apricot juice, cranberry juice and champagne) and relax in one of the comfortable sofas scattered around the rooftop.
-Or, if you can’t choose between the many cocktails on offer, bartender Emeric Aguilar can whip something up just for you.
+Grab an appropriately named Moulin Rouge (Ketel One vodka, Chambord, Merlet crème de péche, fresh raspberries, apricot juice, cranberry juice and champagne) and relax in one of the comfortable sofas.
+And if you can’t choose between the many cocktails on offer, bartender Emeric Aguilar can whip something up just for you.

 Brasserie Auteuil is located in an old train station in the 16th arrondissement.
 The light, airy space was designed by architect Laura Gonzalez, who has created a lush oasis for the terrace, with exotic plants and climbing vines set up around the rooftop.
 Try one of the house cocktails like the Pimento, with Jimador tequila, lime juice, cucumber, passionfruit and a sprinkling of chilli powder.